 Pumpkin carving has become an art form in the last few years, with people creating elaborate designs or even covering the outside of the vegetable with glue and glitter.
 Pumpkin carving parties allow people to show off their technical and creative skills, since part of the fun is envisioning your idea for a design and then trying to execute it.
 Not always so easy.
 This type of party is also good for both kids and adults alike.

-Who doesn't love a haunted house?
 Many people really get into decorating their house or garage every year, so why not go all out and create a truly haunted experience for your friends?
 You can serve creepy refreshments, tell a spooky ghost story, or just give your guests a momentary scare as they enter your haunted abode.

 Bad Poetry Night

+This type of party is great for people who aren't into traditional Halloween themes but do like to get silly and go outside their comfort zone.
 Sharing some light-hearted bad poetry will help everyone in the room open up and laugh at themselves (or at the bad poet's scary work.)
 Perhaps you could round out the night by reading Edgar Allan Poe's magnificent "The Raven" to remind your guest what great poetry is really like.
 (We wouldn't want to scare your new friends too much, after all.)